sarayusd/sarayusd.github.io/index.md

 title: Featured AI/ML Projects
 ---

-#  Welcome to My AI/ML Portfolio
+#  Welcome to Portfolio

 I’m a **Master’s student in Artificial Intelligence at the University at Buffalo** with 5+ years of software engineering experience.
-I specialize in **Deep Learning, Reinforcement Learning, and Computer Vision**, and I enjoy building **end-to-end AI solutions** with real-world impact.
+I have experience building applied ML solutions in **Deep Learning, Reinforcement Learning and Computer Vision** for  real-world impact.

 ---